Pentagon to co-operate with Trump impeachment inquiry, Esper says

 “We will do everything we can to respond to their inquiry,” he said on Fox News Sunday.

-But Esper warned on Fox News Sunday that Trump and other officials may yet create complications for the compliance before Tuesday’s deadline for him to respond.
+But Mr Esper warned on Fox News Sunday that Mr Trump and other officials may yet create complications for the compliance before Tuesday’s deadline for him to respond.

 I don’t know what restrictions we may have internally – the White House has a say on the release of documents as well.